mrdankuta/presta-setup/doc.md

 - Take note of the database credentials.
 This will be used to connect PrestaShop later.
   ![Alt text](./awsimgs/dbcredimage.png)

-- Create a database on the database server specifically for the PrestaShop installation.

 ## Step 2: Provision and Configure a Virtual Machine for the Application
 - Navigate to `EC2` and Launch an instance.
 In this case I am using Ubuntu 22.04 image
   ![Alt text](./awsimgs/ec21image.png)

 - Download new private key or select a previously created one to be able to connect via SSH.
-Edit network setting to select the right VPC, Subnet, enable `auto-assign publi ip`, selct the security group previously created for the App server.
+Edit network setting to select the right VPC, Subnet, enable `auto-assign publi ip`, select the security group previously created for the App server.
   ![Alt text](./awsimgs/ec22image.png)

 - When the resource has been deployed, open a terminal on the local machine and connect via SSH with the private key downloaded earlier.